 Anticipated Changes to the IRB-approved Payment Schedule

 Changes in Participant compensation amounts or structure must be approved by the IRB via a modification to the existing protocol prior to implementation.

 UT Dallas must satisfy certain IRS reporting requirements when making compensation payments to human subjects.
 The IRS treats human subject payments as taxable income to the recipient, reportable on the subject's personal income tax return each year.

 The tax treatment of human subject payments depends upon the annual amount paid, and the recipient's tax status as a U.S. citizen/permanent resident, or a foreign national.

 Payments to a U.S. citizen or permanent resident totaling $600 or greater in a calendar year are reportable to the IRS, and the recipient will be issued a Form 1099-MISC.
 In such a case, the Participant should be requested to complete a W-9.

 Payments to foreign nationals are reported on Form 1042-S, and may be subject to 30% tax withholding.
 In such a case, the Participant should be requested to complete a Form W-8BEN.
 Additional documentation will be required from foreign nationals, and completion of the online tax compliance system GLACIER is required.
 The IRB may provide language regarding tax implications in the study's informed consent document as appropriate.

 Payments to UTD Employees

-Any payments to subjects who are UTD employees (including student workers) must be reported to the IRS as W-2 wages, regardless of the amount paid.
-These payments are subject to income tax and other withholdings as applicable, and the disclosure of personal information associated with these transactions present confidentiality issues.
-Researchers anticipating payments to UTD employees should contact the UTD Payroll Department for guidance prior to making such payments.
+Any payments to Participants who are current University employees (including student workers) must be reported to the IRS as W-2 wages, regardless of the amount paid.
+These payments are subject to income tax and other withholdings as applicable, and the required disclosure of personal information associated with these transactions may present Participant confidentiality issues.
+Researchers anticipating Participant compensation payments to UTD employees should contact the UTD Payroll Department prior to making such payments.